-The notes to the core financial statements are shown below.
-Some are dictated by statute while others are included to add clarity.
+Some of the notes to the core financial statements are dictated by statute while others are included to add clarity.

-1. Amounts Reported for Resource Allocation Decisions
+1. Amounts reported for resource allocation decisions

-Decisions about resource allocation are taken by the Council's Cabinet on financial reports prepared on a different basis from the accounting policies used in the financial statements.
-In particular:

-- no charges are made in relation to capital expenditure (whereas depreciation, revaluation and impairment losses in excess of the balance on the Revaluation Reserve and amortisations are charged to services in the Comprehensive Income and Expenditure Statement); and - the cost of retirement benefits is based on cash flows (payment of employer's pensions contributions) rather than current service cost of benefits accrued in year.
+Decisions about resource allocation are taken by the Council's Cabinet based on financial reports prepared on a different basis from the accounting policies used in the financial statements: no charges are made in relation to capital expenditure (whereas depreciation, revaluation and impairment losses in excess of the balance on the Revaluation Reserve and amortisations are charged to services in the CIES), and the cost of retirement benefits is based on cash flows (payment of employer's pensions contributions) rather than current service cost of benefits accrued in year.